angular-architects/ngrx-hateoas/doc/docs/guide/01-getting-started.md

 ```

 ## 1. Load a Resource from the Backend into the Store
-To load a resource from the backend into the NgRx Signal Store you can use the `withHypermediaResource` feature from **ngrx-hateoas**.
+To load a resource from the backend into the NgRx Signal Store you can use the `withHypermediaResource(<ModelName>, <InitialState>)` feature from **ngrx-hateoas**.
 This feature adds state, metastate and methods to the store to work with this resource.
 The following snippet shows how to set up a signal store for the flight resource:

 ```ts
 import { signalStore } from '@ngrx/signals';